 The Pennsylvania House of Representatives and the Pennsylvania Senate convene for a two-year session on the first Tuesday after New Year's Day in odd numbered years and adjourn (Sine Die) on November 30 of the next even numbered year.
-The current 2019-20 legislative session began on Tuesday, January 1, 2019.
+The 2019-20 legislative session ended on November 30, 2020.
+The 2021-22 legislative session will begin on Tuesday, January 5, 2021.